Balder Prince of Bad Homburg (mostly Friedrichsdorf)

 Our apartment is an Erdgeschoss apartment in a house in Friedrichsdorf, North of Frankfurt.
 It's nestled close to the Taunus, and our house is very close to both the mountains, forests, the Limes Germanicus and still within easy reach of Frankfurt and the neighboring town of Bad Homburg.

 Our apartment is about 75 m2, divided into a large living room with two desks and a fold-out couch, a dining room (or all-purpose room, as we call it), a quiet bedroom and a quaint kitchen.
 And with quaint I mean small.
-We don't have a TV, but we do have a Netflix account, and tons and tons of books.
-Whether you want to read about health, mysteries, historical novels, the history of Ireland or Marx and Kant, we have got it covered....
+We recently updated our abode with a brand new (and small) TV, we have tons and tons of books.
+Whether you want to read about health, mysteries, historical novels, the history of Ireland or Marx and Kant, we have you covered....

 Our house and neighborhood is calm, green and spacious with room for thought + More info